2014 Tax Sale

 A tax sale redemption will include the following: the original tax sale amount, including the certificate fee paid at the time of the Tax Sale; interest of 2 percent per month calculated against the original tax sale amount with each fraction of a month being counted as a whole month; subsequent taxes and/or special assessments paid by the tax sale purchaser and added to the amount of the sale with interest of 2 percent per month calculated from the date of payment with each fraction of a month being counted as a whole month; statutorily allowable costs incurred for action taken toward obtaining a tax sale deed that are recorded with the filing of the completed affidavit of service in the Treasurer’s office prior to redemption.
 All interest is rounded to the nearest whole dollar.

 Guaranteed funds redemptions are collected by the Treasurer’s office.
 Upon letter or e-mail notification by the Treasurer’s office of a redemption, the private buyer at tax sale must forward the original Certificate of Purchase at Tax Sale to the Treasurer’s office.
-A redemption check will then be mailed to the private buyer at tax sale.
+A redemption check will then be mailed to the private buyer at tax sale or processed though as an ACH credit.

 An ACH credit for redemption monies can be set by completing an Authorization Agreement for Electronic Funds Transfer form.
 This will allow the Treasurer’s office to have funds credited directly to your US deposits only account to prevent time and cost of mailing a check.